-Now that we understand the necessity of approximating value functions for large problems and how states can be represented using feature vectors x(s), let's explore one of the simplest and most fundamental approaches: using linear functions.
+Approximating value functions is essential for large problems, where states are often represented using feature vectors x(s).
+One of the simplest and most fundamental approaches for this is to use linear functions.

 Instead of a table storing a unique value for every state s, we approximate the state-value function vπ(s) using a linear combination of the state's features.
 We represent this approximation as v^(s,w), where w is a vector of weights or parameters that we need to learn.